Raku/doc/CONTRIBUTING.md

 Report issues with the content on [github](https://github.com/Raku/doc/issues).
-This includes missing or incorrect documentation, as well as information about versioning (e.g. "method foo" only available in raku v6.d).
+This includes missing or incorrect documentation, as well as information about versioning (e.g., "method foo" only available in raku v6.d).

 For issues with the website functionality (as opposed to the content), for examples issues with search,